tfle/dotfiles/README.md

     sh -c "$(curl -fsLS chezmoi.io/get)" -- init --apply tfle

-Any future updates can be pulled and applied with:
+Any future updates that I make can be pulled and applied with:

     chezmoi update